Lister Petter: History

 The company was formed in 1986, after owner Hawker Siddeley merged Dursley, Gloucestershire based R A Lister and Company (acquired in 1965), with Yeovil, Somerset based Petters Limited (acquired in 1957).

 In 1992, Hawker Siddeley Group Plc was acquired by BTR plc for £1.5bn.
 In 1999 BTR merged with Siebe to form BTR Siebe plc, which was renamed Invensys plc.
 In preparation, BTR sold any subsidiary operations, including Lister-Petter in 1996 to Schroders Venture Capital.

 In 2000, with Schroders looking to exit, the firm was bought through a £13.5M management buyout, enabled through selling the original Lister factory site to the South West Regional Development Agency.
 By this time, the core engine products were in demise, and the company employed around 250 people on a turnover of £35M.
 Cost-cutting measures included closing the award-winning foundry in 2001: it had been one of the most advanced in Europe when it opened in 1937.
 In 2003, the company fell into its first administration.

 Products

-Both companies produced a range of small diesel engines, ranging from single-cylinder water-cooled engines of 2.7 horsepower (the 'Zeta' series) up to the 64 hp 'Delta' engine.
-One higher-power engine of up to 335 hp, the 'Omega' is also produced under licence.
-The engine designs range from more recent design high-speed turbodiesels (such as the 'Gamma' or 'Omega' engines) to traditional single-cylinder medium-speed types such as the 'A-Series' and 'Phi' types.
+Historically, Lister, Petter and later Lister Petter produced a range of small and medium diesel engines for industrial, agricultural, marine and power generation use.
+Earlier engine families included air-cooled and water-cooled designs such as the A-series, Alpha, Delta, Gamma, Omega, TR and LPW ranges, among others.

+In the 2020s, Lister Petter's published engine catalogue included several diesel and gas engine series for industrial and power-generation applications, including Starlite, Mercury Max, Jupiter, Venus, Venus Max, Mars Max and Earth Max.

+In 2025, the company's diesel engine range was reported as extending from 5 kW to 960 kW.
+Some China-produced engines were built to company specifications developed in 2022 with consultant partners including Ricardo and AVL.

+In 2026, the Earth Max series was launched for large-scale fixed-speed power-generation applications, with engine outputs from 1,020 kW to 2,220 kW and generator installations of up to 2,750 kVA.